 - Full-Circle Revolution: The concept album The Power and the Glory seems to speak of this; the first song describes an autocratic ruler asserting his authority over the people; the following songs talk of an ambitious person attempting to gain power and set things right, but the final song on the original album is a reprise of the first, with the new chorus "Things must stay, there must be no change; anyway, time to rearrange"

 - Gratuitous Panning: Required so that the listener may keep up with different simultaneous lines in the music.

 - Happily Married: Most of the band these days.
 Phil Shulman left the band to keep it so.

-- Large Ham: Derek Shulman's stage performance may come off as this.
+- Large Ham: Derek Shulman's stage performances may come off as this.

 - Love Nostalgia Song: "Think of Me with Kindness" from Octopus.